Get started with MUApply here

 For students enrolled in the BSN-to-DNP program, you’ll begin with a 27 credit-hour core.
 This sequence goes over the role of research in establishing evidence-based care and encouraging change from within a health care setting, health science concepts, public health and policy, issues in advanced nursing care, epidemiology, family dynamics, data and statistics usage and health disparities for underserved populations.

 From here, 9.5 credit hours of clinical courses enrich your knowledge of physiological topics across the lifespan, drug therapies for episodic and chronic health conditions, diagnostic techniques and conducting physical assessments.
 These courses are joined by the PNP emphasis (35.5 to 37 credit hours), a DNP residency project requiring you to assess population or other critical health needs and a clinical residency designed to strengthen your practice and leadership skills.

 The sequence for MSN-to-DNP candidates pulls select courses from across each segment to supplement and specialize what you’ve already learned.
-Understand the difference between program structures.

 Course work covers